 She said Watson told the cook, “I can blow your brains out right now.”

 The waitress said Watson was with another man who told him to calm down and apologized for his behavior.
 The waitress said Watson is at the restaurant every couple days and has never acted like this before.
-She told police she suspected he was “high.”READ MORE: Colorado Weather: Tuesday Storm May Fizzle Out For The Denver Metro
+She told police she suspected he was “high.”READ MORE: Frisco, Like Much Of Colorado, Waiting For A Good Dumping Of Snow

 Watson reportedly returned the next night.
 The cook said he told Watson he was not going to serve him and that he needed to leave the restaurant.
 Watson reportedly became very upset and slapped the cook across the face with an opened left hand, cutting his lip.
 The cook said he ran to the back of the restaurant and Watson followed him.